astridx/meinblog/content/posts/joomla/12joomla-acl.en.md

 <!-- prettier-ignore -->
 #### [administrator/components/com\_foos/ src/Model/FoosModel.php](https://github.com/astridx/boilerplate/compare/t9...t10#diff-2daf62ad6c51630353e31eaa3cc28626)

-If you are not familiar with SQL so far, the database query will appear complex to you now.
+If you are not familiar with SQL, the database query in the model will now seem complex.
 It is now necessary to combine data from two database tables.
-The table that manages the permissions of `com_user` `#__viewlevels`, and the one of our example component.
-Don't let this scare you.
+One table is `#__viewlevels` which manages the permissions of `com_user`.
+The other table is that of our example component which is named `#__foos_details`.
+Don't feel discouraged by this.
 Joomla supports you in creating the queries.

 [administrator/components/com_foos/ src/Model/FoosModel.php](https://github.com/astridx/boilerplate/blob/4efa6681475e12a48143acc126358a0f36fd8452/src/administrator/components/com_foos/src/Model/FoosModel.php)